0x544A50/custom-configs/README.md

 Their primary compatibility is aimed at WSL2 and cloud Linux, but I try to keep the script platform independent (but Debian based).

 ### How to use?
+0. Install the dependcies based on your distros package manager (listed below).
 1. Clone this repo with `git clone git@github.com:s0cketwrench/custom-configs.git` or `git clone https://github.com/s0cketwrench/custom-configs.git`
 2. Add executable permissions with `chmod +x initial-setup.sh`
 3. Run the script with `./initial-setup.sh` and follow prompts